Domains Supported: Medschl Platforms Supported: Any

 - A screenshot of any errors that you see

 - What applications or desktops you were trying to access

 With this information, we can look into our log files and try to see what is going on.
 It should allow us to help get you back working as quickly as we can.

 Please send all of this information to the service desk by email or have it available when you ring us for support.

-FAQ: I get a warning about accessing information on device attached to your computer.
+FAQ: I get a warning about accessing information on a device attached to your computer.

 When you start an application or a desktop, you may get a Security Warning similar to the one below:

 This warning is normal, and is expected.
-Through Mints@Home you have the option to use remote applications to access files and folders on your computer.
-If you want to be able to access files on your computer from your remote session, the click Allow or Permit Use.
+Through Citrix Anywhere, you have the option to use remote applications to access files and folders on your computer.
+If you want to be able to access files on your computer from your remote session, then please click Allow, or Permit Use.